 Another reason is that most times, interpersonal problems, mental health issues, stress, anxiety, etc. happen gradually.
 We are a very adaptive specie and we learn to live with these shortcomings or stressors.
 Over time, these issues usually keep increasing, almost like the snowball rolling downhill until it becomes too late and we face an avalanche!

 Finally, going to therapy involves opening up and sharing some of our vulnerabilities.
 When we drop our car at the mechanic, it’s all very impersonal (“the car is heating”, “breaks are squeaking”, etc.).
 It’s a lot easier to address car problems or even medical issues (e.g. having frequent headaches, having chest aches, etc.) than to open up to a total stranger.

-As we think of these deterrents to seeking therapy (sometimes a sign of avoidance, denial or simple fear) that wonder in our mind, our therapeutic process has begun!
-We start to take a more detached, insightful, and objective perspective to therapy, and chances are we start to be more inclined to addressing one of the most important aspects of a human being: mental health, peace, growth.
+As we think of these deterrents to seeking therapy (sometimes a sign of avoidance, denial, or simple fear) that wonder in our mind, our therapeutic process has begun!
+We start to take a more detached, insightful, and objective perspective on therapy, and chances are we start to be more inclined to address one of the most important aspects of a human being: mental health, peace, and growth.

-So maybe, as we take time to reflect in some of our many challenges, we gather the insight and courage to reach out and to start a journey of healing and growth!
+So maybe, as we take time to reflect on some of our many challenges, we gather the insight and courage to reach out and start a journey of healing and growth!

 If you feel like you could benefit from improving your mental health, Dr. Benejam can help you.
 He can provide you with the right therapy to help you achieve your goals and get peace and become happier.

 Make your appointment NOW! by calling (561) 376-9699 / (305) 981-6434